 Students that leave CIS during the day to attend classes at UNM/CNM are not required to wear a uniform.
 They are however required to be dressed in Business Casual Dress.

 Business casual for CIS means neat and appropriate dress that is classic rather than trendy.
-Shirts with collars, dress pants and Khaki pants, dresses/ skirts/shorts (no shorter than 4 inches above the knee).
-Acceptable attire must meet the following guidelines:
+Shirts with collars, dress skirts/shorts (no shorter than 4 inches above the knee).

 VIOLATION OF DRESS CODE